barryclark/jekyll-now/about.md

 Cheryl brings engineers together to build the future of infrastructure, especially cloud native and open source.

-As Senior Director at Apple, Cheryl bringing the best of Kubernetes and cloud native infrastructure.
+As Senior Director at Apple, Cheryl brings the best of Kubernetes and cloud native infrastructure.
 She founded the Cloud Native London meetup and grew it to over 7000 members.

 Previously Cheryl was VP Ecosystem at CNCF, expanding the End User Community to 150 organisations including Spotify, Apple and Airbnb.
 As a C++ engineer at Google, she built backend features for Google Maps.